ethereum/ethereum-org-website/src/content/community/research/index.md

 ### App security

-Hacks on Ethereum nearly always exploit vulnerabilities in individual applications rather than the base protocol.
+Hacks on Ethereum generally exploit vulnerabilities in individual applications rather than in the protocol itself.
 Hackers and app developers are locked in an arms race to develop new attacks and defenses.
 This means there is always important research and development required to keep apps safe from hacks.

 #### Background reading